c3budiman/NextJsBoiler/README.md

 4. start dev using npm run dev
 5. start build using npm run build
 6. ship it on custom server or vercel or whatever it supports both serverless and custom server.

+Aws S3 instruction :

+1. Create a new [IAM role](https://aws.amazon.com/iam/) with permission for `AWSCloudFormationFullAccess` and `AmazonS3FullAccess`.
+1. Save the access key and secret key.
+1. Install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure`.
+1. This will prompt you to enter the access key and secret key.
+1. Run `npm run cdk deploy` to create an S3 bucket with the correct CORS settings.
+1. Visit your newly created S3 bucket and retrieve the name and region.
+1. Add the name and region to `.env`.
+1. done, you can customize the example in /api/s3. or the frontend in /s3/example